ros2/design/articles/unique_network_flows.md

 - If the node is communicating using IPv6, then the RMW implementation can write a unique value (such as a suitable derivative of the RTPS entity ID) in the Flow Label field.
 - If the node is communicating via IPv4, then the RMW implementation can write a unique value in the DSCP field.
 This option should only be considered as a last resort since re-purposing the DSCP as an identifier is prone to misinterpretation, is limited to 64 entries, and requires careful configuration of intermediate routers.

-Both DDS and non-DDS RMW implementations can trivially set fields in IP or transport protocol headers using native socket API on all ROS2 platforms (Linux, Windows, MacOS).
+Both DDS and non-DDS RMW implementations can trivially set fields in IP or transport protocol headers using native socket API on all ROS 2 platforms (Linux, Windows, MacOS).

 ### Get Network Flow Endpoints